 The Gibson Coal Member crops out in Sections 9 and 10 and is composed of shale, siltstone, sandstone, and thin (<5 ft thick) coal beds.
 A content of 0.6 percent sulfur from trace amounts of pyrite in the Gibson Coal Member (Kirschbaum and Biewick 2000) could lead to the production of acidic drainage; however, laboratory studies show that shale/coal with sulfur contents less than 1 percent rarely produce significant acid drainage (Morrison 1985).

-The Dilco Coal has an average thickness of 120 ft and a maximum thickness of 128 ft in the permit area.
 The Gibson Coal Member has a maximum thickness of 240 ft in the permit area.

+The Dilco Coal member has an average thickness of 120 ft and a maximum thickness of 128 ft in the permit area.
+Individual coal beds in this Member are in the order of 5 ft. thick or less.